roman-milk/roman-milk.github.io/two-moms-two-laps.md

  I moved the head of my cock between the lips of her pussy, and pushed.
 I felt her open up marginally, then she was shifting her hips, stopping me.
 I had her positioned perfectly in my lap, her legs open wide, her opening just the right distance from the end of my cock.
 The top of my cock lay across her molten slit, the head brushing her clit.
 When I drew back, I could feel the moistness against my skin.

  Mom moaned softly, then turned her head and looked into my eyes.
 "This is a dangerous game you're playing."
-Report_Story #6